PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Introduction

-To leverage stronger language reasoning, recent works introduce VLMs into the 3DVG pipeline in various ways.
-However, transferring 2D pretrained capacity to 3D remains non-trivial. (i) Zero-shot VLM-based methods~\cite{li2025seeground, xu2024vlmgrounder} use multi-turn conversations to inject 3D context and obtain grounding result, but often suffer from unreliable view selection and are infeasible to fine-tune. (ii) Fine-tuning-based approaches~\cite{zhu2024scanreason, wang2025liba} integrate VLMs as submodules within larger 3D networks and attach task-specific decoding heads for bounding box prediction.
-While effective in some settings, these designs increase architectural complexity, require additional supervision, and still rely on task-specific interfaces to bridge 2D and 3D modalities.
-This calls for a simpler and efficient intermediate representation that connects 2D VLMs with 3D reasoning.

-In this paper, we introduce \textbf{PanoGrounder}, which uses multi-modal panoramic renderings as an explicit intermediate representation between 2D and 3D modalities.
-By covering a $360^\circ$ field of view, this panoramic representation preserves holistic object-to-object spatial relations within a single image while remaining fully compatible with pretrained VLMs.
-We devise a three-stage pipeline: (i) we select a compact set of panoramic viewpoints and render multi-modal panoramas—RGB, semantic~\cite{oquab2023dinov2}, and range—for richer contextual cues; (ii) a pretrained VLM processes each panorama to predict a 2D bounding box in pixel coordinates; and (iii) we lift each panorama’s 2D grounding output into metric 3D space and fuse them across views.
-To inject 3D-aware cues from the semantic and range renderings, we augment the VLM with a lightweight Adapter~\cite{zhang2023controlnet} that projects \emph{semantic} and \emph{geometric} information, and we fine-tune this adapter in the panoramic domain.
+In this paper, we introduce \textbf{PanoGrounder}, which uses panoramic renderings as an explicit intermediate representation between 2D and 3D modalities.
+Unlike perspective images, panoramas cover a $360^\circ$ field of view, capturing holistic spatial context within a single image while remaining fully compatible with VLMs.
+By operating on renderable representations rather than raw point clouds, this design also relaxes the high-quality 3D input requirement common in traditional 3DVG pipelines---requiring only casually captured RGB frames and an off-the-shelf SfM/NVS pipeline.
+PanoGrounder operates in three stages: (i) a compact set of panoramic viewpoints is selected and multi-modal panoramas---RGB, semantic, and range---are rendered for richer contextual cues; (ii) a pretrained VLM processes each panorama to predict a 2D bounding box in pixel coordinates; and (iii) the 2D grounding outputs are lifted into metric 3D space and fused across views.
+To incorporate semantic and geometric context from the multi-modal renderings, the VLM is augmented with a lightweight adapter, fine-tuned in the panoramic domain.

-\textbf{PanoGrounder} exhibits strong generalization across datasets.
-By mapping 3D scenes into 2D panoramic renderings, it suppresses domain-specific artifacts of each 3D dataset (e.g., point cloud cleaning heuristics or sensor-dependent noise) and provides much denser visual signals.
-Combined with the stronger language understanding of modern VLMs, this leads to more robust grounding under distribution shifts.